 The first time you take part in a video interview, you may feel awkward.
 This is natural and so you may wish to do a short practice interview with a friend or relative in the days beforehand.
 Zoom has a video feature so you can also video yourself and watch it back.
 This will enable you to see how you present yourself online and make sure you aren’t shouting or waving your hands around in a distracting way, for example.
 A practice run will enable you to iron out any bad habits.

 One of the main advantages of a video interview as opposed to a face-to-face one is being able to have all your notes in front of you without the interviewer knowing.
 It is often useful to have at hand a copy of your CV, any notes you have made and the list of questions you want to ask at the end of the interview.
 Try not to read from them of course, but the odd glance here and there to prompt you will likely go unnoticed and can be very helpful.

 There is of course the chance that technology will fail you on the day.
 You may have a poor connection, sound issues or any other potential glitch.
 Hopefully, the practice call beforehand will help you to reduce this risk but what should you do if it happens during the interview itself?
 The short answer is to let the interviewer know immediately and not try to muddle through as you may miss key bits of information.
 If you have persistent technical difficulties, let the interviewer know and stop the call (and redial) if necessary.
 Keep calm if this happens, you want to demonstrate your ability to deal with adversity in a calm and professional manner.

-If you would like to discuss current opportunities with us, we would be happy to speak with you and of course, help you prepare fully for any upcoming interviews.
+If you would like to discuss current opportunities, we would be happy to speak with you and of course, help you prepare fully for any upcoming interviews.
 You can reach us on 0207 042 3800.